 Hanalei, the cutest small town on the North Shore of Kauai

-Continue west to smaller and smaller towns, many one lane bridges, lovely beaches, many of them quite private.
-Tunnels is a beautiful beach, parking is hard to find but not impossible (you just have to park along the road).
+Continue west to smaller and smaller towns, many one-lane bridges, lovely beaches, many of them quite private.
+Tunnel is a beautiful beach, parking is hard to find but not impossible (you just have to park along the road).
 We saw large sea turtles frolicking in the waves here last year.
 Kee Beach is the last beach where the Napali trails for hiking begin.
-Of course you can take a boat or helicopter to see this area as well.
+Of course, you can take a boat or helicopter to see this area as well.

 Holoholo Charters takes you to the forbidden island of Niihau

 No other company offers this amazing trip daily. their premiere trip aboard Holo Holo begins with a continental breakfast as we head west & north to the majestic Napali Coast with waterfalls, lush valleys, and sea caves.